donomii/ssh-expect/README.md

 # Bugs

-ssh-ffi.rkt, the FFI interface to the SSH library, is currently broken and probably won't be repaired - it was incomplete, crashed often, and needed users to download a hard-to-find library.
+There were two versins of this library, one using FFI, and the other simply wrapping an SSH subprocess.  ssh-ffi.rkt, the FFI interface to the SSH library, is currently broken and probably won't be repaired - it was incomplete, crashed often, and needed users to download a hard-to-find library.
 It had a difficult API that required work-arounds to avoid blocking the entire racket interpreter.
 The ssh subprocess wrapper is much more reliable, comes pre-installed on most systems, and has a simple API.
+The instructions in this file are for the ssh wrapper library.